Malawian English

 Malawian English is the English language as spoken in Malawi.
 English is the country's official language.

 Introduction

 English was introduced into Malawi towards the end of the 19th century, due to the influence of British explorers, missionaries, the arrival of the African Lakes Corporation, and colonial administrators present since the establishment in the 1890s of the British Central Africa Protectorate.
 The seventy years of British colonial rule that followed the Scramble for Africa, set the groundwork for English to grow into the area's dominant and most socially prestigious language.
+One in a thousand people speak English as their first language, but it is essential to progress to secondary education.

 Dominance

 Since Malawian independence, the dominance of English has continued: